awslabs/amazon-kinesis-video-streams-webrtc-sdk-c/README.md

 * `-DTHREAD_SANITIZER` -- Build with ThreadSanitizer
 * `-DUNDEFINED_BEHAVIOR_SANITIZER` -- Build with UndefinedBehaviorSanitizer
 * `-DLINK_PROFILER` -- Link with gperftools (available profiler options are listed [here](https://github.com/gperftools/gperftools))
+* `-DLOCAL_OPENSSL_BUILD` -- Whether or not to use local OpenSSL build.
+Default is OFF.

 To clean up the `open-source` and `build` folders from previous build, use `cmake --build . --target clean` from the `build` folder